China, Hong Kong stocks rise on policy hopes; property shares rebound - NewsBreak

 ** Shimao’s Hong Kong-listed shares slumped 7% in morning trading to the lowest level since early-2009.

-** The Hang Seng Tech Index (.HSTECH) rebounded from record lows hit in the previous session.
+** The Hang Seng Tech Index rebounded from record lows hit in the previous session.

 ** Chinese tech shares had fallen this week, amid global weakness in the tech sector on fears of U.S. quantitative tightening.